vladinator1000/blog/content/blog/how-to-teach-complex-subjects.md

 Civilization uses a technique called the inverted pyramid of decision making.
 A term coined by the game designer Bruce Shelley.
 By using this technique, they let complexity grow organically.

 What if we approach it a bit differently?
-Instead of peppering tutorials throughout an exercise, we can zoom out and put tutorials inbetween entire chapters of play.
+Instead of peppering tutorials throughout an exercise, we can zoom out and put tutorials between entire chapters of play.

 ![](/images/how-to-teach-complex-subjects/small-tutorials.png)